ga4gh-discovery/data-connect/USECASES.md

 Most responses indicate some kind of requirement for controlled access, including tiers of access ranging from public to tightly controlled by per sample consent terms.
-Although configuration of access control is outside the scope of the GA4GH Search API, considerations may need to be made for expressing these concepts in queries and responses.
+Although configuration of access control is outside the scope of the Data Connect API, considerations may need to be made for expressing these concepts in queries and responses.

 ## Complex Matching